MMB-UMCU/mmb-bioit/tools/index.md

 # <i class="fas fa-tools"></i>Tools & Education

-Hello fellow scientist!
-Welcome to our ‘Tools and Education’ section!

 In MMBioIT we actively develop tools for bacterial genomics, focusing on providing software that is easy to install and use.
-We strongly believe in transparent and collaborative science, and therefore all our tools are completely open-source.
-We encourage you to try our tools and, if you dare, suggest improvements for them.
+We strongly believe in transparent and collaborative science, therefore all our tools are completely open-source.
+We encourage you to try our different tools.

-Are you a wet-labber?
-Are you interested in learning bioinformatics?
-Then you should check our Education section!
-You will find free courses to improve your bioinformatics skills.

 {% include search-info.html %}